Skip to main content

 The negotiation

 The asking price was 518,000 euros, or 9,962 euros/sqm.
-The property hunter structured the negotiation around the DPE rating of E (insulation works estimated at 15,000 euros for the skylight and exterior walls), the absence of a cellar and parking, and the ground-floor location implying a natural discount of 10 to 15% in the neighborhood.
+The property hunter structured the negotiation around the DPE rating of E (insulation works estimated at 15,000 euros for the skylight and exterior walls), the absence of a cellar and parking, and the ground-floor location implying a natural discount of 10 to 15% in the neighbourhood.

 What this mission illustrates